eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_48_Planning_a_share_portfolio.md

-If you are younger, and in a solid financial position, you may decide to take an aggressive approach -- but only if you're blessed with a sanguine disposition and won't suffer sleepless nights over share prices.
+If you are younger, and in a solid financial position, you may decide to take an aggressive approach—but only if you're blessed with a sanguine disposition and won't suffer sleepless nights over share prices.

-If portfolio, alongside your more pedestrian in vestments.
+If you recognize yourself in this description, you might include a couple of heady growth stocks in your portfolio, alongside your more pedestrian in vestments.

 Once you have decided on your investment aims, you can then decide where to put your money.

-The golden rule here is spread your risk -- if you put all of your money into Periwigs International, you're setting yourself up as a hostage to fortune.
+The golden rule here is spread your risk—if you put all of your money into Periwigs International, you're setting yourself up as a hostage to fortune.

+*'Periwigs' is the name of a fictitious company.